PennLINC/DevProps/README.md

 Subsequently, individual subjects can be qsub'ed with the resulting run_PGG_AngDistCalc_snull_CompVer.sh command.
 Specifically, you will want to open a text file, print run_PGG_AngDistCalc_snull_CompVer.sh $MATLAB_DIR {subject ID} to a .sh file, and then qsub that .sh file with at least 13GB of virtual memory.
 See this [script](https://github.com/PennLINC/PWs/blob/main/scripts/preProc_PW2.m) fo ran example.

 After the qsub has completed, results can be easily plotted in R. Note that the subject ID is not saved in [this script](https://github.com/PennLINC/PWs/blob/main/scripts/NullPlotting.Rmd), you have to enter it manually (to avoid uploading subj IDs).
 For individual-level plotting you can start at line 133.

-A parallel set of scripts exists for the curvature gradient.
-[This](https://github.com/PennLINC/PWs/blob/main/scripts/CG_AngDistCalc_snull_CompVer.m) is the key one, analagous to PGG_ANgDistCalc_snull_CompVer.m.

 items to validate in 3.1:
 #### No L/R mislabels